metallb/metallb/website/content/installation/_index.md

 ```

 ## Upgrade Current Version
-To upgrade current version of metallb to new release, always look at [the release notes](https://metallb.universe.tf/release-notes/) to see the changes and action required.
+To upgrade current version of metallb to new release, always look at [the release notes](https://metallb.universe.tf/release-notes/) to see the changes and action required items.
+Pay special attention when upgrading major/minor releases.

 After that we can install new metallb version by downloading the new manifests and `kubectl apply -f` them.
 For example we upgrade from metallb v0.8.1 to v0.9.3.
 By reading [the release notes](https://metallb.universe.tf/release-notes/) we know that newer metallb use new algorithm to detect dead nodes.
 That algorithm need `secretkey` that we need to create.
 Here the steps to upgrade metallb v0.8.1 to v0.9.3: